World Science Festival: Past participants

-The full list of participants can be found on the festival's official website.

 Education

-The World Science Festival maintains educational programs for students and adults around the world in many scientific disciplines.
+The organization operates educational initiatives directed at student and adult audiences.

 World Science Scholars

-The prestigious World Science Scholars program allows "high school students with exceptional mathematical talent to be mentored by world-renowned scientists and connect both online and in person with an elite group of peers."
-Scholars work together on projects, internships, exercises and discussions on topics such as particle physics, computational thinking, astrobiology, and string theory.
-The free two-year program is funded by the John Templeton Foundation.
-Previous World Science Scholars have included Brian Greene, Mandë Holford, Miguel Nicolelis, Stephen Wolfram, Cumrun Vafa, and Suzana Herculano-Houzel.
+The World Science Scholars program is a two-year initiative funded by the John Templeton Foundation for high school students with mathematical aptitude, providing mentorship from scientists and peer collaboration on topics such as particle physics, computational thinking, astrobiology, and string theory.
+Mentors and faculty participating in the program have included Brian Greene, Mandë Holford, Miguel Nicolelis, Stephen Wolfram, Cumrun Vafa, and Suzana Herculano-Houzel.

 World Science U

 World Science U offers everyone from high school students to adults the opportunity to explore science topics with researchers and educators.